Linear superposition as a core theorem of quantum empiricism: Points of departure

+Let us sum up the fallaciousness of a metaphysical belief in the meaningfulness of the wording `there is a quantum state', \ie, the belief in that the existence of a state has some math"=numerical form. \begin{itemize} \item There is no a~priori way to endow the term (quantum) state of system $\cal S$ with any meaning \cite[p.~419]{lipkin}.
+It may not have a definition and any predefined semantics.
+This term should be created.
+Meanwhile, one cannot get around the concept of the (micro)""observation $\scr A$ \cite[pp.~98--100]{brukner}, \cite[p.~646]{peres0}, \cite{benioff, ballentine2}.
+Essentially, no one thing, including $\statePsi$, $\state\alpha$, or the $\boT$"=set itself, can be the primary bearer of data about~$\cal S$.

+``There is an entirely new idea involved, \ldots\ in terms of which one must proceed to build up an exact mathematical theory'' (P.~Dirac \cite[p.~12]{dirac}). \end{itemize} There is no escape from quoting K.~Popper: ``\ldots\ language for the theory; \ldots\ it remains (like every language) to some extent vague and ambiguous.
+It cannot be made ``\,precise\,'': the meaning of concepts cannot, essentially, be laid down by any definition, whether formal, operational, or ostensive.
+Any attempt to make the meaning of the conceptual system ``\,precise\,'' by way of definitions must lead to an infinite regress, and to merely \emph{apparent} precision, which is the worst form of imprecision because it is the most deceptive form.
+(This holds even for pure mathematics.)'' \cite[p.~13]{popper}.

+The notions of a physical observable and of its observable values are also ambiguous at this point \cite[p.~5]{ludwig1}.
+Their ambiguity is even greater than that of state due to questions such as `what is being measured?\@' and even `what is a measurement?'.
+Nonetheless, up until the end of this section, we will not discard the term state within the context of pt.~\hyperlink{S}{\red\textsf{S}}.

-Irreproducibility of outcomes, \ie, `turnability of $\statePsi$"=primitives into the various' leaves only one option: `to take a look at $\cal S$ again, once again, \ldots'.
+Irreproducibility of outcomes, \ie, the `turnability of $\statePsi$"=primitives into the various' leaves only one option: `to take a look at $\cal S$ again, once again, \ldots'.
 In other words, to seek the source of description in repeatability.
-It is necessary, then, to move to the subject of macro-, rather than micro"=observation.
-This intention fits perfectly with the undefined verb `constructs' in pt.~\hyperlink{R}{\red\textsf{R}}, and the following paradigm should be understood as the macro.
+It is necessary, then, to move to the subject of macro- rather than micro"=observation.
+This intention fits perfectly with the undefined verb ``constructs'' in pt.~\hyperlink{R}{\red\textsf{R}}, and the following paradigm should be understood as the macro.

-\begin{itemize} \item[\hypertarget{M}{{\red\textsf{M}}}] The only way of handling the uncontrollable micro"=level changes is the consideration of the results of repeated destructions, accompanied by what we shall call the common physical macro"=environment (experimental context):
+\begin{itemize} \item[\hypertarget{M}{{\red\textsf{M}}}] The only way of handling the uncontrollable micro"=level changes is the treatment of the results of repeated destructions, accompanied by what we shall call the common physical macro"=setting (experimental context):